Joel Reinders

-Joel Reinders (born October 2, 1987) is a former offensive tackle.
-He played college football at the University of Waterloo.
+Joel Reinders (born October 2, 1987) is a Canadian former professional football offensive tackle.
+He played university football at the University of Waterloo.

-College athletics
+University athletics

 Reinders spent four years at the University of Waterloo where he played on the school basketball team for two years before coming across the doorstep of Dennis McPhee, head coach of the University of Waterloo Football team.
 Reinders saw some UW players and they suggested he come try out for the team.
 Unsatisfied with the game of basketball, he moved on to become an aspiring football player.
 Over his last two seasons of university, he was able to develop his football skills to the point that both the CFL and NFL took notice.

-CFL Draft
+CFL draft

-Two days after his announced signing in Cleveland, Reinders was drafted by the Toronto Argonauts 26th overall in the 2010 CFL Draft on May 2, 2010.
+Two days after his announced signing in Cleveland, Reinders was drafted by the Toronto Argonauts 26th overall in the 2010 CFL draft on May 2, 2010.
 After a strong showing at the CFL Evaluation Camp, Reinders was ranked as the 11th best overall Canadian prospect by the CFL E-Camp Scouting Bureau.
 Due to his NFL signing, his draft stock had lowered considerably and was selected in the fourth round.

 After being cut from the New York Giants on August 27, 2012, Reinders signed a deal with the Toronto Argonauts On August 28, 2012.